John Naughton

 Presumably he was impressed by Musk’s claim that he could cut at least $2 trillion from the government’s $6.8tn budget, and by Ramaswamy’s promise, made during his failed campaign for the Republican nomination, to eliminate the FBI, the Department of Education and the Nuclear Regulatory Commission.

 Although this new outfit is called a “department”, it won’t actually be a government agency.
 If it were, Musk would have innumerable conflicts of interest that would cause legal difficulties if he started slashing the regulators with which he is currently in conflict.
-These include the Federal Aviation Authority, the National Labor Relations Board, the Securities and Exchange Commission, the Federal Communications Commission and the Federal Trade Commission.
+These include the Federal Aviation Administration, the National Labor Relations Board, the Securities and Exchange Commission, the Federal Communications Commission and the Federal Trade Commission.
 Also, last year his various companies had $3bn worth of government contracts from 17 federal agencies.
 But if he’s “outside” the system, he’ll be freer to slash and burn as he likes.

 In 2018, the writer Michael Lewis published The Fifth Risk, a remarkable book examining the implications of Trump’s political appointments in his first term, especially with respect to three government agencies: the Department of Energy, the Department of Agriculture, and the Department of Commerce.
 The book, Lewis explained, was a product of his own desire to find out what branches of the government that never make the headlines actually do.
 And he found that what they do largely involves keeping people and society safe.